Planning a birthday party, baby shower, or family celebration often comes down to one simple question: how much cake do you actually need?

 - Fresh fruit or jam fillings

-- Edible toppers and themed designs
+- Edible toppers or themed designs

 Working with Bakeries for Custom Orders